Agawam-IT/tech.agawamed.org/_posts/2020-02-18-ClearingChromeCache.md

 ### Possible Cause
 When you use a browser, like Chrome, it saves some information from websites in its cache and cookies.
 Clearing them fixes certain problems, like loading or formatting issues on sites.

-### Possible Resolution - Clearing Your Broser Cache in Chrome
+### Possible Resolution - Clearing Your Browser Cache in Chrome

 - On your computer, open Chrome.
 - At the top right, click the **three vertical dots**.